nicolelun/my-portfolio/_projects/waiting/waiting.md

 This liminal place disrupts the balance between sensing a presence and seeing it.

 _Note: This video was originally created for surround sound.
-When watching it, please unmute your device._
+When viewing it, please unmute your device._